 Integrated feedback from the Climate Policy Advisory Team (2 rounds of review), City staff (1 round of review), and a community open house

 Assessed co-benefits and equity implications of policies; adjusted the language of any policies determined to exacerbate existing inequities.

+Met with the Planning Commission three times between July-September 2025.

 Co-benefits Assessment